urinieto/LargeScaleCoverSongId/README.md

 	./binary_task.py path_to_MSD

-If you add the flag `-orig`, the result, as reported in (Thierry et. al 2012), should be 82.0%.
+The result, as reported in (Thierry et. al 2012), should be 82.0%.

 This package already provides a previously learned Principal Component Analysis transformation (`models/pca_250Kexamples_900dim_nocovers.pkl`).
 To run the task